johnwargo/random-errors-11ty/src/posts/2025/flutter-android-toolchain-cannot-execute.md

 I run Microsoft's Java on my development system and whenever I upgrade Java on my system, it breaks my Flutter toolchain.
 Here's what it looks like.

-When I execute `flutter doctor`, the tool shows an error in my Android toolchain"
+When I execute `flutter doctor`, the tool shows an error in my Android toolchain:

 ```text
 Doctor summary (to see all details, run flutter doctor -v):